bakhe8/Master/README.md

 ## Overview
 This theme is the official storefront for NEEDSBOXES.COM.
 Built on top of Twilight, the Salla themes engine, it provides a flexible and immersive customer journey on the [Salla Platform](https://salla.sa/site/).
+This theme is a customized version of the base [Raed theme](https://github.com/SallaApp/theme-raed), tailored specifically for the unique branding and functional requirements of NEEDSBOXES.COM.
 ## Getting Started
 This theme is built to be developed and customized using the Salla CLI.
 It includes custom UI components and interactions wired with Twilight events and hooks.